-- Ensures that, as far as possible, the reviewers and referees have no conflict of interest with the content or authors of the study being evaluated.
+- Ensures that, as far as possible, the recommenders and referees have no conflict of interest with the content or authors of the study being evaluated.

-PCI wants to promote scientific repeatability to improve the overall robustness and integrity of our scientific conclusions.
-To this aim, PCI has set up 3 mandatory rules and made 2 suggestions to authors:
+PCI wants to promote scientific repeatability and reliability to improve the overall robustness and integrity of our scientific conclusions.
+To this aim, PCI has set up three mandatory rules and makes two suggestions to authors:

-Articles recommended by PCI must provide the readers:
+Articles recommended by PCI must provide the readers with:

-- Raw data by making them available either in the text or through an open data repository such as Zenodo, Dryad or some other institutional repositories (see Directory of Open Access Repositories).
-Data must be reusable, thus metadata and accompanying text must carefully describe the data.
+- Raw data, made available directly in the text or through an open data repository, such as Zenodo, Dryad or some other institutional repository (see Directory of Open Access Repositories) with a DOI.
+Data must be reusable, and the metadata and accompanying text must, therefore, carefully describe the data.

-- Details on the quantitative analyses (e.g., data treatment and statistical scripts in R, bioinformatic pipeline scripts, etc.) and details concerning simulations (scripts, codes) in the text, as appendices, or through an open data repository, such as Zenodo, Dryad or some other institutional repositories (see Directory of Open Access Repositories).
+- Details on the quantitative analyses (e.g. data treatment and statistical scripts in R, bioinformatic pipeline scripts, etc.) and details concerning simulations (scripts, codes) in the text or through an open data repository, such as Zenodo, Dryad or some other institutional repository (see Directory of Open Access Repositories) with a DOI.
 The scripts or codes must be carefully described such that another researcher can run them.

 Suggestions to authors:

-- PCI encourages authors to use preregistrations: Authors may post their research questions and analysis plan to an independent registry before observing the research outcomes, and thus before writing and submitting their article.
-This provides a way for them to clarify their hypotheses, avoid confusing “postdictions” and predictions, and carefully plan appropriate statistical treatment of the data (eg see 10.1073/pnas.1708274114).
+- PCI encourages authors to submit preprints based on preregistrations: Authors may post their research questions and analysis plan to an independent registry before observing the research outcomes, and, thus, before writing and submitting their article.
+This provides a way of clarifying their hypotheses, avoiding confusing “postdictions” and predictions, and carefully planning appropriate statistical treatment of the data (e.g. see 10.1073/pnas.1708274114).

 - Preregistrations should be submitted to PCI Registered Reports